-Originally deemed non-developable due to environmental and floodplain constraints, this 28 acre site in Collingwood’s west end was passed over for many years by numerous developers.
-Crozier & Associates collaborated with planning and environmental partners to re-evaluate the property at our client’s request.
+Silver Glen Preserve was originally deemed non-developable due to environmental and floodplain constraints.
+The 28-acre site in Collingwood’s west end was passed over for many years by numerous developers until Crozier, along with planning and environmental partners, re-evaluated the property at a client’s request.

-After undertaking a hydro-technical analysis, we concluded that the flood susceptibility of the property could be completely mitigated.
-As a result, our client secured the property and proceeded with a rezoning application to permit a residential condominium subdivision.
-Crozier & Associates worked diligently with the consulting team to secure the rezoning and Site Plan Approval for Silver Glen Preserve, a common element condominium development consisting of 174 residential units.
+After undertaking a hydro-technical analysis, it was concluded that the flood susceptibility of the property could be completely mitigated.
+As a result, the client secured the property and proceeded with a re-zoning application to permit a residential condominium subdivision.
+Crozier worked diligently with the consulting team to secure the re-zoning and Site Plan Approval for a 174 residential unit condominium subdivision.

-As part of the servicing for the first phase, it was necessary to construct a substantial amount of external works including but not limited to a sewage pump station with almost 900 metres of twin forcemains and twin pre-cast concrete culverts with 6.0 m wide spans.
+As part of the servicing for the first phase, it was necessary to construct a substantial amount of external works including a sewage pumping station with approximately 900 metres of twin forcemains and twin pre-cast concrete culverts with 6.0 m wide spans.